reduxjs/redux-toolkit/docs/api/configureStore.md

 ### `devTools`

-A boolean indicating whether `configureStore` should automatically enable support for [the Redux DevTools browser extension](https://github.com/zalmoxisus/redux-devtools-extension).
+If this is a boolean, it will be used to indicate  whether `configureStore` should automatically enable support for [the Redux DevTools browser extension](https://github.com/zalmoxisus/redux-devtools-extension).

+If it is an object of `redux-devtools-extension` [`EnhancerOptions`](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md#windowdevtoolsextensionconfig), `configureStore` will use the user provided configuration options.

 Defaults to true.